wiggle-bin/wiggle-bin/Build-Bin.md

 > We don't provide detailed documentation for this build yet as it is a prototype.
 The next version will contain a Lasercut and 3D file 🤞.

 The build for this box is open to variation.
 The container is a single bin worm bin made from a eurobin.
 The top has two lids for easy access.
-Sensors can be placed under the lid (camera and distance).
+Sensors can be placed under the lid (camera and flash light).
 There is a central column in between the lids for electronics (light, soil sensor and air sensor).

 3D files for Raspberry Pico holder with breadboard are available in [/Design/PicoHolder/](/Design/PicoHolder/)